Busting Myths About Remote Starters

 Having a friend install your remote starter may save you in upfront costs.
 But it may not work, and it could cause costly damage to your vehicle that isn’t covered in your vehicle’s warranty.

 Do yourself and your car a favour and opt for professional installation by a remote starter specialist.
-The pros are trained and experienced with the complex wiring of vehicles.
-And a professional installation won’t void your warranty.
+Their training and experience mean they won’t void your warranty.

 Install at the Seller’s Shop

-If you buy a cheap starter from one place and go to a specialty shop for installation, there’s a good chance the pros won’t install it.
-So you will likely be stuck with a low-quality starter and installation.
+If you buy a cheap starter from one place and go to a specialty shop for installation, there’s a good chance the pros won’t install it, leaving you stuck with a low-quality starter and installation.

 Only buy remotes from places that offer installation and make use of their service.
 It is worth it to ensure you have a quality product and installation since the shop is accountable for the function of your starter.